 Reception Centre: A centre established to register evacuees and to assess their needs.
-The centre is used to register evacuees for emergency shelter or, if temporary shelter is not required because evacuees will stay elsewhere, to ascertain where they can be contacted.
+The centre is used to register evacuees for emergency shelter or, if temporary shelter is not required because evacuees will the infrastructure which is the spill source. stay elsewhere, to ascertain where they can be contacted.